simdjson/simdjson/doc/basics.md

   std::vector<Car> cars(doc);
   // visual studio users need an explicit call:
   //   std::vector<Car> cars = doc.get<std::vector<Car>>();
+  // because the compiler does not know whether to convert
-  for(Car& c : cars) {
+  // doc to an unsigned int or to a vector. for(Car& c : cars) {
     std::cout << c.year << std::endl;
   }